 Many commodity prices have risen over the last decade and during the current economic climate, precious metal prices are no exception.
 For base metals, this appears to have been related to demand from large developing nations that are building infrastructure but also stockpiling metals, securing long term contracts for concentrates and buying up properties and companies with undeveloped deposits.
 There is uncertainty as to how long this trend will continue, whether competition for resources will decrease or intensify and how any change might affect metal prices.
-With regard to gold and silver, there is also uncertainty about inflation, deflation and currency exchange rates due to economic conditions around the world and how these might affect capital and operating costs, profits and personal savings.
+With regard to gold and silver, there is also uncertainty about inflation, deflation and currency exchange rates due to difficult economic conditions around the world and how these might affect capital and operating costs, profits and personal savings.
 These factors require frequent review of plans and budgets against a backdrop of fewer good new exploration and development projects combined with the long term shortage of skilled exploration personnel.

 Merger and acquisition activity in large organizations appears to have slowed, at least in part because there are fewer large companies left and fewer that are vulnerable to takeover.
+Writedowns on acquisitions have resulted in more caution by potential merger and acquisition candidates.
 This activity is expected to move down to intermediate and smaller companies with attractive assets.
 This creates difficulties in valuations for assets in relation to often depressed stock market prices.

 In recent times, larger companies divested of non-core assets to reduce their debt burden and juniors that were well financed and seeking to acquire advanced properties acquired many of these rather than conduct grassroots exploration.
 As a result, there have been fewer such properties available at times when there has been an appetite to finance such properties.
-The result is a dearth of grassroots exploration and a severe lack of new projects entering the exploration pipeline.
+The result is a dearth of grassroots exploration and a severe lack of high potential new projects entering the exploration pipeline.